GPT2099/UFOs/README.md

 ## Summary
 Drawback:
 - Our website has a very limited dataset of only one year (2010).
+- Beyond shape, our users cannot search for comparable types of sightings.

 Recommendations:
 - Increase the dataset by including a much wider range of years.
 (Perhaps 1947!)